logo

 Chapter 9 Summary: “Treatment”

-Getting treatment is an ordeal, both for homeless people and the overworked and underfunded social service providers.
+Getting treatment is an ordeal, both for people who are unhoused and for the overworked and underfunded social service providers.
 Tina is accepted into a detox program, but she is released back onto the street within a month because there is no availability in any long-term programs in the area.
 She returns to being a “dopefiend,” blaming herself for her own weakness without considering the shortcomings of a system that helps her stop using only temporarily, and then simply deposits her right back into the same situation in which she was using.